julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 The challenges have been used under three circumstances:
 1. Developers working for a software company, to form the company benchmark
 2. Candidates applying for development roles at the previously mentioned software companies
+3. Developers participating in a coding technique workshop

 Every result is anonymised, so no one knows who the other developers are.
 Everyone who takes the challenge gets access to a report which shows where they stand and how the other people have performed.